minori-fh/which-friend-are-you/README.md

 # which-friend-are-you

 ## Site Description
-Similar to a Buzzfeed quiz, this quiz allows users to answer a series of 10 questions and will return a character from the TV show Friends that they are most similar to!
+Similar to a Buzzfeed quiz, this quiz allows users to answer a series of 10 questions and will return a character from the TV show Friends that he or she is most similar to!

 ## Pictures of Site
 Initial page: